The City of Burnside is looking after the trees in our streets and parks for everyone.

 This website shares information to support the forest and help make it grow.

 The City of Burnside recognises the importance the Urban Forest plays in providing green infrastructure, which benefits the community in many ways, including:

 Trees create healthy environments to support healthy people.
 There is a vast body of research to support the benefits of trees, from cleaning air and cooling cities, to encouraging active lifestyles and psychological health.

-The Heat Map on this website (see the base map options) demonstrates the value of trees for urban cooling.
-Tree-lined streets, like Alexandra Ave in Rose Park, are notably cooler (blue) than surrounding areas.
+A Heat Map is included on this website (see the base map options below).
+The heat map demonstrates the value of trees for urban cooling.
+Tree-lined streets, like Alexandra Avenue in Rose Park, are notably cooler (blue) than surrounding areas.